-A million stars were suspended in the silent black cosmos, like the thoughts that never shone in my consciousness back home amid all that city strife.
+A million stars were suspended in the silent black cosmos, like the thoughts that evaded my consciousness amid everyday life.
 Even in the numbing, shin-deep snow I couldn’t take my eyes off the constellations – I had to make sure that each time a star blinked off it’d reappear.

 But then, a pale, grey smudge formed in the distance.